 - Further on the former Soviet Union: there seems to be a thriving industry of faking Leica cameras, rebranding early Fed and Zorki models.
 Buyer beware.

 One thing is common to all – unreasonable/dumb asking prices.
 When an old Brownie bullet carries a $70 tag and asks for a plain Agfa Ventura $250 (real cases), it’s clearly not the place to buy.
 Here sellers are used to converting worthless goods into glorified home decor, at profit margins by the stratosphere.
 What is beyond me – an innocent buyer will not buy such an ‘antique’ camera to begin with.
 A collector will not pay a silly price.
 Go figure.
 What annoys me – the way the seller looks into your eyes and convinces you that his price is right.
 I think that sellers here are detached from reality, intentionally, as it is easy to find a vintage camera real value guide.

 What will you find there – a lot of box cameras, everything bellows, and the compulsory Polaroids.
 All that at prices that include the date and the street number.
 Don’t waste your time.

 Depends on which and where.
-Established – permanent – city flea market will always have a seller or two specializing with old cameras.
+An established – permanent – city flea market will always have a seller or two specializing in old cameras.
 It is more a tourist attraction or pastime place, rather than a place to buy anything of interest.
 You may pick up a cheap pair of jeans or fake perfume, but not a bargain camera.

 In a flea market it is often an impulse buy, but subject to examination and the obligatory haggling – one could get a nice camera; though not something you ever thought of having.